donders-research-data-management/rdm-ontology/doc/help/user-manual/transfer-data/Windows-known-issues/windows-known-issues.rst

 Files containing the following characters or names can be uploaded with other operating systems, but cannot be downloaded on Windows:

-Files with the following reserved characters:
+* Files with the following reserved characters:
   < (less than)
   > (greater than)
   : (colon)
   " (double quote)
   / (forward slash)
   \ (backslash)
   | (vertical bar or pipe)
   ? (question mark)
   * (asterisk)

-Files with integer value zero, sometimes referred to as the ASCII NUL character.
+* Files with integer value zero, sometimes referred to as the ASCII NUL character.

-Files with the following reserved names:
+* Files with the following reserved names:
   CON, PRN, AUX, NUL, COM1, COM2, COM3, COM4, COM5, COM6, COM7, COM8, COM9, LPT1, LPT2, LPT3, LPT4, LPT5, LPT6, LPT7, LPT8, and LPT9.

-Files or directories that end with a space or a period.
+* Files or directories that end with a space or a period.

 Prevent this by not using these reserved characters or names.

 Workaround is to store these files with a different name that does not contain the reserved characters.
-This can be done by providing a different target filename on the command line, or using a tool that supports to download files with a different name, such as Cyberduck.
+This can be done by providing a different target filename on the command line, or using a tool that supports to download files with a different name, such as :ref:`Cyberduck <cyberduck>`.

 References
 ^^^^^^^^^^